elkhorn-heavy/walkthroughs/overthewire/natas/level_10.md

 // The "$_REQUEST" is all the input parameters in the HTTP request.
 So this will
 // check to see if the "needle" parameter is defined.
 The form on this page has
-// an input named "needle", so what this is doing is checking if the user has
+// an input named "needle", so this checks if the user has submitted a value. if (array_key_exists("needle", $_REQUEST)) {
-// submitted a value or not.
-if (array_key_exists("needle", $_REQUEST)) {
   // If the user put a value into the input box, then set "$key" to that value.
   $key = $_REQUEST["needle"];